wasp-lang/wasp/web/blog/2022-06-24-ML-code-gen-vs-coding-by-hand-future.md

 **The only way not to be responsible for a piece of code is that it doesn’t exist in the first place**.

-Because as soon as pixels on the screen change their color it’s something you have to worry about, and that is why the main benefit of all the frameworks, languages, etc. is *less code* == *less decisions* == *less responsibility.*
+Because as soon as pixels on the screen change their color it’s something you have to worry about, and that is why the main benefit of all frameworks, languages, etc. is *less code* == *less decisions* == *less responsibility.*

 The only way to have less code is to make less decisions and provide fewer details to the computer on how to do a certain task - ideally, we’d just state what we want and we wouldn’t even care about how it is done, as long as it’s within the time/memory/cost boundaries we have (so we might need to state those as well).